tommadness/KH2Randomizer/docs/setup/pcsx2-ex-setup/pcsx2-ex-setup.md

 I prefer to have them saved in a single folder (for this guide, I’ll be placing them in the `C:\KH2FMRando-PS2` folder on my computer for simplicity reasons).

+__Do not install PCSX2 or the Mod Manager under a Microsoft "OneDrive" directory.
+Mods won't load correctly and lua scripts will fail if you do.__

 ---

 ## Step 1: PCSX2-EX Setup ##